 The Company is an investment company which invests in many companies around the world, the majority of which are quoted and traded on a recognised stock exchange.
-These investments are made directly via the UKES or in Funds managed by MAM.
+These investments are made directly via the UKES or in Funds managed by Liontrust.

 However, a very small number of the Company's investments are in companies that are not quoted or traded on a recognised stock exchange and for which price discovery requires careful analysis and judgement.
-The only such investment that is significant to the determination of the Company's net asset value is the investment in MAM (see note 13 on page 82).

 Investments in quoted companies are valued using prices from a third-party pricing source.
 These prices are reviewed against other third-party sources and additionally those that exceed a pre-determined movement threshold, or do not change, are subject to further verification.
-Investments made in the various MAM funds are priced using prices published by the relevant fund administrator (MAM use the Bank of New York Mellon).
+Investments made in the various Liontrust funds are priced using prices published by the relevant fund administrator (Liontrust use the Bank of New York Mellon).